 I started adding color more liberally to my spreads, particularly in the form of my water tracker.
 Initially, I used Sharpie Highlighters for this, but I began using them for color in other places as well.
 I also broke out the Crayola colored pencils for little things here and there.

-You’ll also notice that I started allowing myself to take up more space with my dailies, putting only two or three days on a single page.
+You’ll also notice that I started allowing myself to take up more space with my dailies, putting only two or three days on a single page layout.
 This breathing room makes me feel less anxious and more productive.

 Creating Watercolor Bullet Journal Dailies